Louis01louis/Seatwork-3rd/readme.md

 Each page has five static designs and animated designs.

-These were only limeted to using the HTML and CSS language.
+These were only limited to using the HTML and CSS language.

 ### Key Components